 Who can stay at military campgrounds?
-All personnel on active duty, most military retirees, some other veterans, and some DOD employees.
+Generally, the answer is all personnel on active duty, most military retirees, some other veterans, and some DOD employees.

 Roughly the groups are outlined as follows: